jorgecasas/php-ml/docs/machine-learning/neural-network/multilayer-perceptron-classifier.md

 ## Train

-To train a MLP simply provide train samples and labels (as array).
+To train a MLP, simply provide train samples and labels (as array).
 Example:

 ```
 $mlp->train(